blueshed/invokej/README.md

 invokej hello            # Run the hello task invokej hello "Alice"    # Run hello with an argument invokej build prod       # Run build with env=prod

+# Or use the short alias
+invj --list
+invj hello "Alice"
 ```

 ## Features